flokoe/bash-hackers-wiki/docs/syntax/pe.md

 -   Bash only evaluates the subscripts of the slice expansion (`${x:y:z}`) if the parameter is set (for both nested expansions and arithmetic).
-For ranges, Bash evaluates as little as possible, i.e., if the first part is out of range, the second won\'t be evaluated. ksh93 and mksh always evaluate the subscript parts even if the parameter is unset.
+For ranges, Bash evaluates as little as possible, i.e., if the first part is out of range, the second won't be evaluated. ksh93 and mksh always evaluate the subscript parts even if the parameter is unset.
     ` $ bash -c 'n="y[\$(printf yo >&2)1]" m="y[\$(printf jo >&2)1]"; x=(); echo "${x[@]:n,6:m}"' # No output